Sunday, November 28, 2021

 Spoilers: moderate

 In the midst of the most impressive run of his career, where he was churning out good and great movies one after the otherlike, actual classicsone can forget that Roger Corman was happy to put his name on the junkiest crap imaginable.
-Obviously, this could only be forgotten in the context of the early 1960s; frankly, it's his brand.
+Obviously, this could only be forgotten in the context of the 1960s; frankly, it's his brand.
 But even by Corman's standardsand feel free to read that with italics, even by Corman's standardshis 1963 effort The Terror is avowed crap.
 That direly unimaginative title is a confession of sorts; it doesn't sound like a real movie, and it isn't, because it never was.
 It is perhaps best to conceive of it as a challenge Corman laid out for himself to test his skills as a fast, cheap, and dirty filmmaker, for that is indeed what it amounts to: when Corman wrapped early on The Raven and realized that horror icon Boris Karloff still had three days left on his contract, the director-producer got an idea.
-Corman, something of an artist now but at heart still just an opportunist, fell upon the old man with a way to satisfy his obligations, namely by making an entire second movie on the fly.
+Corman, something of an artist now but always and forever an opportunist, fell upon the old man with a way to satisfy his obligations, namely by making an entire second movie on the fly.
 Sweetening the arrangement with a back-end points deal (a deal that, needless to say, never materialized, though Corman eventually paid Karloff anyway, albeit only in exchange for appearing in yet another movie), Corman and screenwriter Leo Gordon cobbled together just enough of a plot to script three days' worth of lines for Karloff, and then Corman hurriedly shot the core sequences of the thing that would become The Terror, pitting Karloff against Jack Nicholson and Sandra Knight, whom Nicholson promptly impregnated.
 It's nice to know that somebody had fun with this.

 Corman, however, came to regret his zany scheme, as filling out the rest of the film (which only deep into its production ever acquired an actual script, courtesy Jack Hill) wound up being a minor debacle, involving Corman and the assistance of a small army of co-directors, including Francis Ford Coppola and Dennis Jakob, as well as both Jacks, Hill and Nicholson alike, and it stretched out over nine months, so that for example the other major actor in the film, Dick Miller, keeps growing and losing hair, and by the last-shot sequences the expectant Knight has become a Hammer film girl.
 These trivialities are not the actual problems with The Terror, of course, though they're part-and-parcel with the issues that are, all of which stem from a movie made essentially on a whim with none of Corman's typical planning or preparationas noted, even a storyand while there'd have been something heroic here if he'd even made a coherent movie, I'm afraid this was one challenge Corman failed.